How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • excessive watering.

-If the ground in indoor flowers is covered with a white bloom, first of all, the upper, infected layer should be removed from the soil, and a fresh layer should be poured in its place.
-To prevent mold contamination of the soil, you should ventilate the room and water the plant, taking into account its moisture needs.
+If the soil in indoor flowers is covered with a white coating, first of all, the top, contaminated layer should be removed from the soil, and a fresh layer should be poured in its place.
+To prevent mold contamination of the soil, you should ventilate the room and water the plant taking into account its moisture needs.

-How to remove white bloom from flowers - video
+How to remove white plaque from flowers - video

-When growing flowers at home, growers often face some difficulties, the most common of which is white bloom on the flowers themselves and in the pot.
-To approach the treatment correctly, you need to understand the causes of the appearance of plaque, of which there may be several.
+When growing flowers at home, gardeners often encounter some difficulties, the most common of which is a white coating on the flowers themselves and in the pot.
+In order to approach treatment correctly, you need to understand the reasons for the appearance of plaque, of which there may be several.

-• How to treat white bloom on houseplants
+• How to treat white plaque on indoor plants

 • Prevention of white plaque on indoor flowers

-The most common cause of white bloom on the body of a plant and its leaves is damage:
+Most common cause white plaque on the body of the plant and its leaves is a lesion:

 • powdery and downy mildew